 One thing to remember is to have plenty of change for the toll booths, its quicker.

 When you go to re-fuel your hire car the procedure is different to the UK and Europe.
-If you try to use a fuel pump you will have a long wait.
-If you are paying by cash you have to go into the gas station first and pre pay for the fuel.
-Make sure you estimate the quantity correctly or you will not get a refund.
+If you are paying by cash or credit/debit card you have to go into the gas station first and pre pay for the fuel.
+You estimate the quantity and pay by cash or credit card, if you do not use up what you have pay you go back in and obtain a refund.
 You can then use the fuel pump and put the amount you paid for into the tank.
-This certainly stops drive offs.
-If you use a credit card you can pay at the pump.
+This certainly stops drive offs (the bad guys then rob the gas station instead).
+If you intend to use a credit/debit card you can try and pay at the pump but you need to put in a US post code attached to the card billing address, I have heard that you can use 00000 but never tried it.

 Having your own car is a good idea if you plan on leaving the Disney property.
 CAr rentals in Florida are relatively cheap and give you the freedom of dining and visiting other areas outside of Disney.